marianafpereira/FABAMAQ_Challenge/README.md

 ### NewUserPage.jsx
 - **Purpose**: To create a new user.
-- **Components Used**: TitleHeading, Footer, ToastContainer and icons from `@phosphor-icons/react`.
+- **Components Used**: TitleHeading, Footer, Breadcrumbs, ToastContainer and icons from `@phosphor-icons/react`.
 - **Functionality**:
-    - Displays a form for entering user details (name, email, gender, status).
+    - Displays a form for entering user details (name, email, gender) The status is pre-defined as active.
     - Handles form submission and calls the handleSubmit function from `NewUserService.jsx`.
     - Displays success or error messages using `react-toastify`.
+    - - Provides navigation to the HomePage.

 ### UserPage.jsx
 - **Purpose**: To display and manage user details.
-- **Components Used**: TitleHeading, Footer, ToastContainer, Loading, SectionHeading and icons from `@phosphor-icons/react`.
+- **Components Used**: TitleHeading, Footer, ToastContainer, Breadcrumbs, Loading, SectionHeading, ErrorPage and icons from `@phosphor-icons/react`.
 - **Functionality**:
     - Fetches and displays user details (name, gender, email).
     - Allows editing and deleting the user.
     - Displays success or error messages using `react-toastify`.
-    - Provides navigation to the user's posts and comments page.
+    - Provides navigation to the user's posts and comments page and also to the HomePage.

 ### UserPostsCommentsPage.jsx
 - **Purpose**: To display the posts and comments of a specific user.
-- **Components Used**: TitleHeading, Footer, Loading, SectionHeading, ErrorPage and icons from `@phosphor-icons/react`.
+- **Components Used**: TitleHeading, Footer, Loading, Breadcrumbs, SectionHeading, ErrorPage and icons from `@phosphor-icons/react`.
 - **Functionality**:
     - Fetches and displays the user's posts and comments.
     - Provides statistics on the number of posts and comments.
     - Displays loading spinner while fetching data.
     - Handles and displays errors if data fetching fails.
+    - - Provides navigation to the user's details page and also to the HomePage.

 ### ErrorPage.jsx
 - **Purpose**: To display an error message when an error occurs.